HWSC in Binghamton and Union-Endicott

 Year over year, HWSC’s model brings positive outcomes for participating students, their families, and their community.
-Across all regions in 2020, 94% of students who stayed with the program throughout high school received their diplomas on time.
+Across all regions in 2021, 92% of students who stayed with the program throughout high school received their diplomas.
 And that number jumped to 99% for students who held part-time jobs with a Hillside Employment Partner.
-(These and other insights are included in our HWSC Outcomes Report for the Class of 2020).
+(These and other insights are included in our HWSC Outcomes Report for the Class of 2021).

 In 2021, HWSC participants celebrated their first-ever graduating classes in Binghamton and Union-Endicott!
 Congratulations on their achievement!

 Binghamton-area employers are invaluable partners in the success of HWSC and our students.
 HWSC Employer Partners recognize the importance of a new generation of ready-to-work young people.
 We’re proud to collaborate with these partners to link HWSC students with individualized resources and experiences that make such a difference in their lives.